-You will upload your assignment to crowdmark.
-You will be sent an Email with a link from crowdmark.
-You will upload your solution to each question to a separate crowdmark box.
+You will upload your assignment to Crowdmark.
+You will be sent an Email with a link from Crowdmark.
+Upload your solution to each question to a separate Crowdmark box.

 Late penalty: -20% for up to 24 hours late.
 Zero after that.